 6 total residents with a diverse population.
 Carolyn Downs is affiliated with the oldest Community Health Center in Seattle.

-6 total residents by 2019 starting with 2 interns in 2016.
-The clinic serves Asian, Native Hawaiian, and Pacific Islander communities, as well as other underserved communities.
+6 residents serving the Asian, Native Hawaiian, and Pacific Islander communities, as well as other underserved communities.

-6 total residents by 2020 starting with 2 interns in 2017.
-This is a 1+2 program: residents spend their first year in Seattle before relocating to rural Port Angeles, WA to complete their last two years of training.
+6 total residents in a 1+2 program: residents spend their first year in Seattle before relocating to rural Port Angeles, WA to complete their last two years of training.
 This program serves a diverse population in a rural setting.

-We also offer fourth year fellowships in Addiction Medicine, Integrative Medicine and Sports Medicine for graduates of Family Medicine residencies.
+We offer fourth year fellowship training in Addiction Medicine, Integrative Medicine and Sports Medicine.